The Principle of Optimality in Dynamic Programming: A Pedagogical Note: Discounted Dynamic Programming

-\item \textbf{The upper semi continuous case.}\footnote{Recall that a function $f:S \rightarrow \mathbb{R}$ is upper semi continuous if $\limsup f(s_{n}) \leq f(s)$ whenever $s_{n} \rightarrow s$. } $U(X,Y)$ is the set of Borel measurable functions from $X$ to $Y$. $A$ is a compact metric space, $r$ is a bounded upper semi continuous (u.s.c) function on $S \times A$, $p$ is continuous.
-Under these conditions, we can choose $D$ to be the set of all bounded u.s.c functions on $S$. $D$ is closed in $B_{m}(S)$ and it can be shown that $f \in D$ implies $Tf \in D$ and $\Lambda_{f} \neq 0$ (see \cite{dubins1965gamble} and \cite{maitra1968discounted}).
-In particular, $\Lambda_{f}$ contains a Borel measurable function that achieves the supremum.
+\item \textbf{The upper semi continuous case.} The set $U(X,Y)$ is the set of Borel measurable functions from $X$ to $Y$.
+The set $\Gamma(s)$ is a compact for each $s \in S$, $\Gamma$ is u.s.c, $r$ is bounded and u.s.c, and $p$ is continuous.
+Under these conditions, we can choose $D$ to be the set of all bounded u.s.c functions on $S$.
+The set $D$ is closed in $B_{m}(S)$ and it can be shown that $f \in D$ implies $Tf \in D$ and $\Lambda_{f} \neq 0$ (see \cite{dubins1965gamble} and \cite{maitra1968discounted} for proofs of these claims and Section 2.3 in \cite{light2024course} for a textbook level treatment of the upper semi continuous case).
+In particular, the value function $V$ is u.s.c and there is a Borel measurable selection that achieves the supremum.
 Hence, we can apply Theorem \ref{Thm:mainDP}.

-\item \textbf{The continuous case.} $U(X,Y)$ is the set of Borel measurable functions from $X$ to $Y$. $S$ and $A$ are compact metric spaces, $r$ is bounded and continuous, $p$ is continuous.
+\item \textbf{The continuous case.} The set $U(X,Y)$ is the set of Borel measurable functions from $X$ to $Y$.
+The set $\Gamma(s)$ is a compact for each $s \in S$, $\Gamma$ is u.s.c and l.h.s, $r$ is bounded and continuous, $p$ is continuous.
 We can choose $D$ to be the set of all bounded and continuous functions on $S$ which is closed in $B_{m}(S)$.
-It can be shown that if $f \in D$ then $Tf \in D$ and $\Lambda_{f} \neq \emptyset$ (see \cite{stokey1989} for a detailed analysis of the continuous and continuous-concave cases).
-In particular, $\Lambda_{f}$ contains a Borel measurable that achieves the supremum.
+It can be shown that if $f \in D$ then $Tf \in D$ (see Theorem 17.31 in \cite{aliprantis2006infinite}) and $\Lambda_{f} \neq \emptyset$ from the u.s.c case.
+In particular, the value function $V$ is continuous.
 Hence, we can apply Theorem \ref{Thm:mainDP}.